JustinGoheen/material-sphinx/README.md

-# easy-sphinx
+# material-sphinx

 [Autodoc](http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) for [material-for-mkdocs](https://squidfunk.github.io/mkdocs-material/).

 > This project is a fork of [keras-autodoc](https://github.com/keras-team/keras-autodoc), with updates made for Sphinx >= 4.0.

-easy-sphinx will fetch the docstrings from the functions you wish to document and will insert them in the markdown files.
+material-sphinx will fetch the docstrings from the functions you wish to document and will insert them in the markdown files.

 ### Install